zifrz/web-socket-live-viewers/client/README.md

 # Monitered Website

-This is a Node.js server that serves a website the number of people currently viewing the said website.
+This is a Node.js server that serves a website that shows the number of people currently viewing the said website.
 The server is built using Express.

 ## Features